 It has been said that the schoolmaster won our battles.
 Mere knowledge, however, does not elevate a man to the point where he is ready to risk his life for an idea-for duty, honor, and the fatherland.
 For that, the entire education of a man is necessary.
 Not the schoolteacher, but the educator (Erzieher), the military class, has won our battles, has educated the nation in regard to corporal vigor and mental freshness, love of fatherland, and manliness.
 We therefore cannot do without the army for the domestic purposes of educating the nation.
 For external purposes, the army is indispensable.

-24 training because the foundation of all military organization rests on permanency and stability.
+The army is not a makeshift.
+It cannot be improvised in weeks or months; it requires long years of training because the foundation of all military organization rests on permanency and stability.
 The army is the most noble institution in the nation; it alone makes possible the existence of all other arrangements, all political and civil liberty, all creations of culture and finance.
-The state stands or falls with the army.
+The state stands or falls with the army